devildrey33/Audio-PlayGround/readme.md

 # Audio-PlayGround

 First i want to see how hard i can push a mobile device, in my mobile works at 25fps +o-... but its 6 years old.
 My friends told me it runs at 60fps on hig end mobiles.
-Need to implement a shadows removal if framerate drops on 3 first seconds or something like that

 Based on two textures : 32x32 for square operations and 1024x1 for lineal operations.
 Red channel has the Frequency, and green channel the TimeDomain of the song.